kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 ./update-plugins.sh ../prow/plugins.yaml
 ```

-2. Use the `update-config.sh {file_path}` script to apply prow configuration on a cluster.
+2. Use the `update-config.sh {file_path}` script to apply Prow configuration on a cluster.

 ```
 ./update-config.sh ../prow/config.yaml